How to Study for the Shelf Exams & Step 2…And Impress Residencies

 1. Including too many resources

-Students who perpetually shop for another resource, another textbook, another lecture series, or another question bank will struggle with their clinical year, the shelf exams, and Step 2 CK.
+Students who perpetually shop for another resource, another textbook, another lecture series, or another question bank will struggle with their clinical year, the shelf exams, and Step 2.
 There isn’t time to jump around from resource to resource, given all the responsibilities you must balance.
 For this reason, selecting only a few high-quality resources for learning and questions is paramount.
 Once you’ve locked in the basics, you can consider adding more.

 2. Constantly changing resources